Manifest Format#

 The following fields are defined:

-• endpoint: the URL to the REST endpoint.
+: the URL to the REST endpoint.modifies

-• description a brief (one-line) description for display in reports and dashboards.
+a brief (one-line) description for display in reports and dashboards.

-The modifies Key#
+The modifies

-The modifies key deserves a little more discussion.
+key deserves a little more discussion.
 This indicates to POPROX how the recommender deviates from the baseline experience.

-For example, specifying ranking says that the experiment only modifies the ranking logic, but candidate selection and final result display are using the POPROX standard implementations.
+says that the experiment only modifies the ranking logic, but candidate selection and final result display are using the POPROX standard implementations.

-Experimenter implementations are required to provide complete results, but modifies will be used in validation to ensure that the results of the recommender are the equivalent of what would be produced using POPROX implementations for the unmodified components.
+will be used in validation to ensure that the results of the recommender are the equivalent of what would be produced using POPROX implementations for the unmodified components.
 This is primarily to help audit and validate experiments, to make sure that experimenters are using the current versions of baseline components, and that their logic is not accidentally modifying parts of the recommendation experience they didn’t intend to modify (to the extent we can detect).

 Note

-Validation of results with respect to modifies is best-effort.
+is best-effort.
 For example, if the algorithm specifies that it modifies ranking, we don’t have a way to validate that the ranking used the baseline candidate selector.
 We can validate that the recommender used the baseline result display logic.

 Measurements#